Submit Article

 What Were the Facts of This Case?

-The dispute arose from a contract between the plaintiffs, an unincorporated joint venture comprising an Australian company and a Southeast Asian firm, and the defendant, an Asian government.
-The contract engaged the plaintiffs to plan, design, and provide work supervision services for an infrastructure project in the defendant's country.
-The contract provided for disputes to be referred to arbitration in Singapore.
+The dispute arose from a 1996 contract between the plaintiffs, an unincorporated joint venture consisting of an Australian company and a South-east Asian firm, and the defendant, an Asian government.
+The contract engaged the plaintiffs to provide planning, design, and work supervision services for an infrastructure project located in the defendant's country.

 How Did the Court Analyse the Issues?